-14 consecutive calendar days, failing to complete practical worksheets, failing to attend theory classes or take theory tests, failing to meet the School's policies regarding Satisfactory Academic Progress, failure to pay tuition and charges when due, and/or otherwise acting in a manner detrimental to the classroom five (5) days.
-Suspended Students will be required to pay the administrative re-entry fee of \$100.00.
+14 consecutive calendar days, failing to complete practical work, failing to attend theory classes or take theory tests, failing to meet the School's policies regarding Satisfactory Academic Progress, failure to pay tuition and charges when due, and/or otherwise acting in a manner detrimental to the classroom

+As outlined in the Catalog, Students may be required to receive coaching sessions for noncompliance with certain policies.
+Once a Student has received five (5) coaching sessions, the Student may be suspended from the School for five (5) days.
 If a Student receives two (2) additional coaching sessions after re-admission from a five (5) day suspension, the Student's enrollment may be permanently terminated by the School.
 A Student may be terminated by the School without prior coaching sessions for violating the Future Professional Advisory Policy.

-As outlined in the Catalog, Students may be required to receive coaching sessions for noncompliance with certain policies.
-Once a Student has received five (5) coaching sessions, the Student may be suspended from the School for